ERCES Authority · Educational Reference

 Distributed Antenna System (DAS)

 The DAS is the passive infrastructure — coaxial trunk cables, splitters, and radiating antennas positioned throughout the building to deliver consistent signal levels to every required area.
-Coverage calculations follow the propagation survey and must demonstrate that signal levels meet the DAQ threshold at the farthest antenna endpoint and in the hardest-to-cover spaces (stairwells, elevator lobbies, below-grade levels).
+Coverage calculations follow the propagation survey and must demonstrate that signal levels meet the minimum thresholds (−95 dBm and DAQ 3.0) at the farthest antenna endpoint and in the hardest-to-cover spaces (stairwells, elevator lobbies, below-grade levels).

 Battery Backup